BuildCanada/StreamliningFederalRegulationsData/README.md

 ## Structure
 Work in progres..

-The data in `/JusticeLawWebsite/` are in XML format as-is and is expected to requires post-processing prior to use (e.g. remove unnecessary metadata)
+- The data in `/JusticeLawWebsite/` are in XML format as-is and is expected to requires post-processing prior to use (e.g. remove unnecessary metadata)

-The data in `/StatuteRepeal/` are in HTML and PHP format and contains data published under the Statutes Repeal Act.
+- The data in `/StatuteRepeal/` are in HTML and PHP format and contains data published under the Statutes Repeal Act.
 Source: <https://laws-lois.justice.gc.ca/eng/Reports/>
+- The data in '/GazettePartI/Index' are in HTML format as-is and contains the quaterly index files only.
+Part I notices related to *Repeals* can be found in `/StatusRepeal/`

 To be added:
 - Data from [Open Government](https://open.canada.ca/en) as required.